FAQ: Joining a Chapter

 So aren’t I just “paying for friends”?

-That’s a strange way of looking at it.
 Becoming a member of any organization, be it professional, social, or educational, usually requires some sort of fee.
-The annual dues also allow the Fraternity to offer greater opportunities and resources to its members.
+The annual dues allow the Fraternity to offer greater opportunities and resources to its members.
 Put another way, life is about doing things, and doing things costs money.
 In this respect, Delta Lambda Phi is no different.

 Does Delta Lambda Phi discriminate?

-No. All men, regardless of age, race, socioeconomic background, religion, or sexual orientation, are welcome to apply for membership.
+No. All men, regardless of age, race, socioeconomic background, religion, sexual orientation, or gender expression are welcome to apply for membership.

 Does Delta Lambda Phi allow straight members?